Animals living in a coniferous forest. Mixed forest animals: elk, otter, wolf, beaver, raccoon, lynx. Animals of coniferous forests

 3 years

-The horn formation on the head of the helmeted horn grows gradually during youth and early adulthood, and in the case of the helmeted helmet, it takes on a complete form by about the third year of life.
+The horny formation on the head of the helmet grows gradually throughout youth and at the beginning of the period adult life, and in the case of the helmeted helmet, it acquires a complete form around the third year of life.

-Animals that feed on woody vegetation are the largest inhabitants in areas covered with coniferous forests.
-In summer they feed mostly on young shoots and needles, and subsist on a diet of bark, mosses and lichens for the rest of the year.
+Animals feeding woody vegetation, are largest inhabitants in areas overgrown coniferous forest.
+In the summer they feed mostly on young shoots and needles, and subsist on a diet of bark, mosses and lichens for the rest of the year.
 Throughout the northern continent, the most numerous species are those descended from the gigantelopes of the African subcontinent.
-These northern animals, although heavier than their distant antelope ancestors, are not even close in size to African gigantelopes.
-Only shaggy forms from the Far North, living in the tundra, can be compared with them in size.
+These northern animals, although heavier than their distant antelope ancestors, are not even close in size to the African giantelopes.
+Only shaggy forms from the Far North, living in the tundra, can compare with them in size.

-The difference in size between the two different northern forms stems from two different periods of settlement.
-The first of these took place about forty million years ago, before giant mountain ranges were erected between Africa and Europe, and about the time when the rabbits drove the antelopes out of their original home - from the African plains.
-Gigantelopes, then still in the early stages of their evolution, were forced to settle north into coniferous forests, where they later began to flourish and turned into helmets.
+The difference in size between the two different northern forms stems from two different periods resettlement.
+The first of these took place about forty million years ago, before the giant mountain ranges were erected between Africa and Europe, and around the time that the rabbits drove the antelopes from their original home on the African plains.
+Gigantelopes, then still in the early stages of their evolution, were forced to move north into coniferous forests, where they later began to flourish and evolved into helmeted horns.
 Cornudens spp.

-The second wave of migration took place closer to the present, about ten million years ago, when African gigantelopes reached their current elephant proportions.
-Erosion of the mountain range that once separated the Indian subcontinent from the rest of Asia opened up new routes to the north, and led to the gradual settlement of the tundra and the evolution of the woolly gigantelope.
-Megalodorcas sp.
+The second wave of migration took place closer to the present, about ten million years ago, when African giantelopes reached their current elephantine proportions.
+Erosion mountain range, which once separated the Indian subcontinent from the rest of Asia, opened new routes to the north, and led to the gradual settlement of the tundra and the evolution of the woolly giantelope Megalodorcas sp.

-Soon after the appearance of these animals in the coniferous forests, the jaws and horns of the ancestral forms of helmets began to evolve in accordance with their new habitat.
-Like the now nearly extinct ruminants, many of these animals lacked upper incisors.
+Soon after the appearance of these animals in coniferous forests, the jaws and horns of the ancestral forms of helmeted horns began to evolve in accordance with their new habitat.
+Like the now almost extinct ruminants, many of these animals did not have upper incisors.
 They plucked grass using the lower incisors and the bone plate in the upper jaw.
-But such a system is not very effective for cutting branches from forest trees.
-The first change that took place was the growth forward of the horny plate on the head, which formed a kind of beak.
-The lower lip became muscular and stretched forward to catch up
+But such a system is not very effective for tearing branches from forest trees.
+The first change that occurred was the growth of the horny plate on the head forward, forming a kind of beak.
+The lower lip became muscular and extended forward to align

-with it, thereby stretching the oral cavity forward at some distance from the front teeth.
-Such a primitive structure is still found in some species, for example, in the helmeted helmet.
-Cornudens horridus.
-In more advanced forms, however, the lower jaw also extended forward so that the front teeth were aligned with the horny beak.
-These adaptations are the result of evolutionary pressure that has allowed only those species to survive that can successfully feed on the branches and bark of conifers, as well as lichens.
-Bizarre horn formations above the eyes are also used for protection.
+with it, thereby extending the oral cavity forward some distance from the front teeth.
+Such a primitive structure is still found in some species, for example, in the helmeted helmet Cornudens horridus.
+In more advanced forms, however, the lower jaw also extended forward so that the front teeth aligned with the horny beak.
+These adaptations are the result of evolutionary pressure to allow only those species that could successfully feed on the branches and bark of conifers and lichens to survive.
+The bizarre horny formations above the eyes are also used for protection.

-The structure of the horns has evolved one step further in the water helmet Cornudens latirostris that inhabits lakes and river banks.
-This creature has a horny plate stretched forward in the form of a wide formation similar to a rake, with the help of which this animal collects soft aquatic plants, which it looks for at the bottom of ponds and streams.
-On each leg, he has two wide hooves, widely spread apart and connected by a skin membrane, which prevents the animal from getting bogged down in soft mud and sand.
-In its way of life, the aquatic helmet is most likely reminiscent of hadrosaurs, the duck-billed dinosaurs of the last half of the Reptilian Age.
+The structure of the horns has evolved one step further in the water helmet Cornudens latirostris, which inhabits lakes and river banks.
+This creature has a horny plate extended forward in the form of a wide structure, similar to a rake, with the help of which this animal collects soft aquatic plants, which it searches for at the bottom of ponds and streams.
+On each leg it has two wide hooves, widely spread to the sides and connected by a membrane of skin, which protects the animal from getting stuck in soft mud and sand.
+In its way of life, the water helmet most likely resembles hadrosaurs - duck-billed dinosaurs of the last half of the Age of Reptiles.

-As in any other habitat, the animals of the coniferous forest are included in the familiar tangle of food chains of predators and prey, with carnivores forming the last link.
-Here, as in temperate deciduous forests, predatory rats are the most ferocious and common hunters.
-They hunt under the trees in small packs, stalking the rabbit or helmet, separating the weak and aging individuals from the herd, and driving them to exhaustion.
-Predatory rats do this before attacking, then tearing apart the prey with strong front teeth.
-Helmethorns have mighty horns, so if pursued, it can be just as dangerous for both the predator and the one being pursued.
+As in any other habitat, the animals of the coniferous forest are included in a familiar plexus food chains predators and their prey, with carnivores forming the last link.
+Here, as in deciduous forests temperate climates, the most ferocious and common hunters are predatory rats.
+They hunt under trees in small flocks, tracking down rabbits or helmeted sheep, separating weak and aging individuals from the herd, and driving them to exhaustion.
+Predatory rats do this before attacking, then tearing apart the prey with their strong front teeth.
+Helmethorns have powerful horns, so if they are chased, it can be just as dangerous for the predator as for the one being chased.

-A predator unique to coniferous forests is the pumtret.
-Vulpemustela acer, a large weasel-like animal, one of the few still living representatives of true predators.
-Its size - up to two meters in length - makes it the largest predator found in these areas, and it may owe its survival to its low, muscular body and ability to easily run through the sparse undergrowth, suddenly appearing in front of its prey.
-Pumtrets live in small family groups and usually hunt in pairs.
+A predator unique to coniferous forests is the pamtret Vulpemustela acer, a large animal similar to a weasel, one of the few representatives of true predators still living.
+Its size - up to two meters in length - makes it the most large predator, living in these places, and perhaps he owes his survival to his low muscular body and the ability to easily run through sparse undergrowth, suddenly appearing in front of its prey.
+Pamtrets live in small family groups and usually hunt in pairs.

-Not all predators are mammals; birds also take their share of small animal populations. bigbeak Pseudofraga sp., one of the largest birds of prey, has a wingspan of about a meter and lives in the western forests of the Northern Continent.
-It is descended from the starling, which evolved to fill in the gap left when many of the ancient birds of prey died out in the Age of Man.
-It has a rounded tail and broad, blunt wings that enable it to fly quickly and agile through densely growing trees.
-It has a straight strong beak and strong claws that it uses to grab prey.
-The closest living relative of the big beak, Parops
+Not all predators are mammals; Birds also take their share of small animal populations.
+Bigbeak Pseudofraga sp., one of the largest birds of prey, has a wingspan of about a meter and lives in the western forests of the Northern Continent.
+It evolved from the starling, which evolved to fill the gap left when many ancient birds of prey became extinct during the Age of Man.
+It has a rounded tail and wide, blunted wings, thanks to which it flies quickly and maneuverably between frequently growing trees.
+It has a straight, strong beak and strong claws, which it uses to grab prey.
+The closest living relative of the greatbeak, Parops

 lepidorostris

-is a completely different being.
+- a completely different creature.
 It is only ten centimeters long and feeds mainly on insects, which it pulls out of the bark of trees with its thin beak.

-With so many predators in the coniferous forest, it's no surprise that small mammals must have a variety of defensive adaptations to ensure their survival. needle-tailed squirrel Humisciurus spinacudatus is a perfect example of their ingenuity.
-It has a long, wide and flat tail with spines developing on its underside, which lies at rest on the ground.
-However, when the animal is alarmed, it throws its tail over its back, and with a sharp increase in skin tension, raises its needles.
-This becomes an almost impenetrable barrier, and can be used to repel an attack from any direction.
+With so many predators in coniferous forest no wonder that small mammals must have many protective devices to ensure their survival.
+Spine-tailed squirrel Humisciurus spinacaudatus is a great example of their ingenuity.
+It has a long, wide and flat tail with spines developing on its underside, which lies on the ground at rest.
+However, when the animal is alarmed, it throws its tail over its back, and with a sharp increase in skin tension, it raises the spines.
+This becomes an almost insurmountable barrier, and can be used to repel attacks from any side.

-The beaver was a large rodent that adapted to a semi-aquatic lifestyle in the Age of Mammals, in part as a defense against predators.
-Beaver after man Castor spp. became even better adapted to life in the water.
-Its tail and hind legs have merged together into one large rowing surface, which, driven by the spine, produces strong rowing movements up and down.
-Its ears, eyes and nose are set high on the head and remain on the surface when the rest of the animal's body is submerged in water.
-Surprisingly, the rowing surface does not interfere with the movement of the animal on the ground, and is used as a grasping limb, allowing it to climb trees, expanding the range of possible sources of food and building material.
+The beaver was large rodent, which during the Age of Mammals adapted to a semi-aquatic lifestyle partly for protection from predators.
+After man, beaver Castor spp. became even better adapted to life in water.
+Its tail and hind legs are fused together into one large paddling surface, which, driven by the spine, produces powerful up and down paddling motions.
+Its ears, eyes and nose are set high up on its head and remain on the surface when the rest of the animal's body is submerged in water.
+Surprisingly, the paddle surface does not interfere with the animal’s movement on the ground, and is used as a grasping limb, allowing it to climb trees, expanding the range of possible sources of food and building material.

 Birds and animals that feed on trees and on trees of coniferous forests

-Throughout the Age of Mammals, rodents were one of the most successful animal groups in the coniferous forests.
-Their powerful teeth helped them cope with the hard plant material they found there, and their warm, fluffy skins helped them retain body heat during hibernation.*
+Throughout the Age of Mammals, rodents were one of the most successful groups of animals in coniferous forests.
+Their powerful teeth helped them cope with the tough plant material they found there, and their warm, fluffy coats helped them retain body heat during hibernation.*

-Cuttertooth Tenebra vermiforme, a rodent related to the temperate deciduous moth squirrel, is highly adapted to life in the coniferous forest.
-Its huge incisors and worm-like body allow it to drill deep tunnels in a living tree, where in winter it is reliably protected from the cold.
-Although in some respects this animal is at an advanced stage of development, its parasitic lifestyle is rather primitive.
-The basis of his diet is the bark of trees, which he peels off completely, leaving the tree bare.
-This, combined with the severe damage it causes by burrowing, kills the tree within a few years.
+Incisive tooth Tenebra vermiforme, rodent, relative of the moth squirrel from deciduous forests temperate zone, is highly adapted to life in coniferous forests.
+Its huge incisors and worm-like body allow it to drill deep tunnels in living trees, where in winter it is reliably protected from the cold.
+Although in some respects this animal is at an advanced stage of development, its parasitic lifestyle is rather more primitive.
+The basis of his diet is tree bark, which he peels off completely, leaving the tree bare.
+This, combined with the serious damage it causes by tunneling, destroys the tree within a few years.

-Since incisors inhabit only living trees, they must constantly move, and every spring, after hibernation, young individuals of a new generation migrate in search of new lands.
-During migration, they are very vulnerable, and many of them are taken by predators before they complete their journey.
-The balance between woodworm and predator is extremely fragile, and only a small decrease in the number of predators is enough to cause an increase in the number of woodworms, which could lead to the complete destruction of the coniferous forest over large areas.
+Since chiseltooths inhabit only living trees, they must constantly move, and every spring, after hibernation, a new generation of young individuals migrate in search of new lands.
+They are very vulnerable during migration and many are predated by predators before they complete their journey.
+The balance between woodworm and predator is extremely fragile, and only a slight decrease in the number of predators is enough for an increase in the number of woodgnaws to occur, which could lead to the complete destruction of coniferous forest over large areas.

-No other small rodent among the inhabitants of coniferous forests is so destructive.
-Many feed on shoots, bark, and seeds found in cones.
-Many species live on the ground and forage from the cones when they fall.
-Other species are lightly built and nimble enough to climb the branches where the cones grow.
+Not a single small rodent of any other species among the inhabitants of coniferous forests is so destructive.
+Many feed on shoots, bark and seeds found in cones.
+Many species live on the ground and feed from cones when they fall.
+Other species are lightly built and agile enough to climb branches where cones grow.

-One large, vole-like rodent, traveler Scandemys longicaudata, is unusual in that it has a prehensile tail.
-It is too heavy to reach the cones growing on the thinnest branches, and instead it feeds on them by hanging on its tail on a stronger branch growing nearby, and reaching for them with its front paws.
-Like other rodents of roughly the same size, it forages more than it needs to meet its one-time needs, and stores the rest for the hungry winter months.
-Its hibernation nest is a long hanging structure made of grass, strips of bark and pine needles.
-Hanging from the end of a branch, it is large enough to accommodate the animal along with enough food for a successful wintering.
+One large vole-like rodent travels Scandemys longicaudata, is unusual in that it has a prehensile tail.
+It is too heavy to reach the cones growing on the thinnest branches, and instead it feeds on them by hanging by its tail on a stronger branch growing nearby and reaching for them with its front paws.
+Like other rodents of approximately the same size, it collects more food than is necessary to satisfy its one-time needs, and stores the leftovers for the hungry winter months.
+Its hibernation nest is a long hanging structure woven from grass, strips of bark and pine needles.
+Hanging from the end of a branch, it is large enough to accommodate the animal along with enough food for a successful winter.

-Among the many seed-eating birds living in coniferous forests, the largest is the common pine nutcracker** Paraloxus targa.
-The two sexes of this bird differ greatly in both appearance and lifestyle.
-The male has a more powerful build and is armed with a massive beak, which he uses to break open pine cones and extract seeds from them.
+Among the many seed-eating birds that live in coniferous forests, the largest is the common pine click beetle** Paraloxus targa.
+The two sexes of this bird differ greatly both in appearance and in lifestyle.
+The male has a more powerful build and is armed with a massive beak, which he uses to break pine cones and extract seeds from them.
 The female, smaller and duller in color, completely lacks the heavy beak of the male and is a scavenger, including carrion, insects, larvae and bird eggs in her diet.
-It is most likely that the ancestor of the common pine nutcracker was a bird similar in appearance to the modern female, and the distinctive features of the male evolved primarily for mating games, and its food preferences are a secondary adaptation.
+It is most likely that the ancestor of the common pine click beetle was a bird similar in appearance to the modern female, and the distinctive features of the male evolved primarily to mating games, and his food preferences are a secondary adaptation.

-Everyone has long known that the forest is the “lungs” of our planet.
-It is the forest that purifies the air and nourishes it with oxygen, and also protects the earth from drought.
-It is rather difficult to describe all the benefits that forests bring to us in a nutshell.
-It is impossible to imagine anything more delightful than a walk through a sunny, bright birch meadow or through a fabulous, mysterious spruce forest.
-The forest is a place where animals, birds, insects live.
-Animals that live in the forest get along well in the same territory, despite the fact that among them there are harmless animals, and there are also predators.
+Everyone has long known that forests are the “lungs” of our planet.
+It is the forest that purifies the air and supplies it with oxygen, and also protects the earth from drought.
+It is quite difficult to describe all the benefits that forests bring to us in a nutshell.
+It is impossible to imagine anything more delightful than a walk through a sunny, light birch meadow or through a fabulous, mysterious spruce forest.
+A forest is a place where animals, birds, and insects live.
+Animals living in the forest get along well in the same territory, despite the fact that among them there are harmless animals and there are also predators.

-From Eurasia to North America, vast taiga, coniferous forests stretch, which are not afraid of either frost or crazy heat.
-Fir, pine, larch, cedar grow there, and moss and grasses grow green under them.
-In these forests, a real expanse for avid mushroom pickers.
+From Eurasia to North America There are vast taiga, coniferous forests that are not afraid of either frost or crazy heat.
+Firs, pines, larches, and cedars grow there, and under them moss and grass grow green.
+These forests are a real haven for avid mushroom pickers.
 Since they are rich in berries and mushrooms.
-In the taiga forests, you can see sable, a marten making its way through the thickets of bushes, a shaggy wolverine, a hare running away from a wolf, and also a fox.
-Many animals of the forests of Russia prefer to live in the thickest, as poachers have already mastered the outskirts and frightened them with their shots.
-In secluded places, bears are laid down for hibernation.
+In the taiga forests you can see a sable, a marten making its way through thickets of bushes, a shaggy wolverine, a hare running away from a wolf, and also a fox.
+Many animals of the Russian forest prefer to live in the thicket, since poachers have already mastered the outskirts and frightened them with their shots.
+In secluded places, bears hibernate for the winter.

 You can meet elk or deer.
 Autumn is especially beautiful in mixed forests.
-Trees dress up in yellow, red, orange outfits.
+Trees dress in yellow, red, orange outfits.
 They seem to be wrapped in golden shawls.
 The smell of withered grass is in the air.
-And, if you look at the sky, you can see the keys of birds that fly to warmer climes.
-But this does not mean at all that there are no birds at all in the winter season.
-Here the tit sang loudly, red-breasted, ruffled bullfinches merrily jump on a branch.
-It is only at first glance that the forest seems to be asleep and deserted.
-In order to find out which animals usually live in a mixed forest, you just need to carefully look around.
+And, if you look at the sky, you can see the keys of birds that fly away to warmer climes.
+But this does not mean at all that winter time there are no birds at all.
+Here is a tit singing loudly, red-breasted, tufted bullfinches are jumping merrily on a branch.
+It is only at first glance that the forest seems asleep and deserted.
+In order to find out what animals usually live in a mixed forest, you just need to carefully look around.

 Raccoon

-Raccoons are peculiar and interesting animals.
-They are wrapped in thick, long and fluffy fur, and on the muzzle there is a black stripe between the eyes.
-Raccoons are not afraid of water at all and swim remarkably.
-They love to fish, crabs and crayfish.
-Probably the most popular among raccoons is the raccoon.
+Raccoons are unique and interesting animals.
+They are wrapped in thick, long and fluffy fur, and on their muzzle there is a black stripe between the eyes.
+Raccoons are not at all afraid of water and are excellent swimmers.
+They love to catch fish, crabs and crayfish.
+Probably the most popular among raccoons is the striped raccoon.
 He got his nickname because before eating food, he rinses it in water for a long time.
 By nature, raccoons are quite curious.
-Raccoons prefer not to gather in flocks, but places where there is a lot of food are an exception.
-With the onset of winter, raccoons hide in minks or hollows and sleep.
-And when spring comes, small cubs appear, which for 2 whole months will not leave the hole.
+Raccoons prefer not to gather in packs, but the exception is in places where there is a lot of food.
+With the onset of winter, raccoons hide in holes or hollows and sleep.
+And when spring comes, small cubs appear, which will not leave the hole for 2 whole months.
 They are under the care of their parents for a whole year.

 Hedgehog

 Hedgehogs are dressed in a coat of sharp, prickly needles.
 She protects them from all attackers.
-Barely sensing danger, hedgehogs instantly turn into a small prickly ball.
-But when it's safe, a smart little face with a black nose and beady eyes appears to the world.
+As soon as they sense danger, hedgehogs instantly turn into a small prickly ball.
+But when it’s safe, a smart little face with a black nose and beady eyes appears to the world.
 Hedgehogs puff, snort and make funny sounds.
-During the day, they sleep, huddled in a mink, and in the evening they look for food.
-In autumn, hedgehogs eat a lot and stock up on fat for hibernation.
-Then they dig a mink under the stump, carry leaves and grass there and go to bed.
-In the spring, little hedgehogs are born.
+During the day they sleep, huddled in a hole, and in the evening they look for food.
+In autumn, hedgehogs eat a lot and store fat for hibernation.
+Then they dig a hole under the stump, take leaves and grass there and go to bed.
+In spring, small hedgehogs are born.
 They have soft needles that look like wool.
-But until the kids grow up, they don’t leave their mother a single step.
+But until the kids grow up, they never leave their mother’s side.
 Hedgehogs are very useful.
 They exterminate harmful insects and mice.

 Elk

-Looking out what animals live in the forest, you will certainly notice the moose.
+Looking out what animals live in the forest, you will certainly notice a moose.
 He has a massive, large body, and on it is a scruff, very similar to a hump.
-The body is covered with thick, warm hair that protects from frost.
+The body is covered with thick, warm wool, which protects from frost.
 These animals have very well developed hearing.
-Moose can run fast, and if necessary, swim or even dive.
-The head of an elk is decorated with wide, large antlers.
+Moose can run fast and, if necessary, swim or even dive.
+The moose's head is decorated with wide, big horns.
 In winter, animals shed their main decoration, and in summer they grow new ones.
 Moose are very brave and strong.
 They are not afraid of wolves or bears.
-In the spring, mother moose cows have cubs.
+In the spring, the mother elk gives birth to her cubs.
 Moose are amazing animals.

 Mongoose

-Mongooses have a flexible, long body, on which a head with ears is located.
+Mongooses are flexible long body, on which the head with ears is located.
 They slightly resemble a marten or a cat.
-Getting close to the prey, the mongoose bends with its whole body.
-His coat almost merges with dense thickets.
-Thanks to dexterity, quick reaction and courage, the mongoose defends itself from enemies.
-Animals live in long holes or in thickets.
-That's where babies are born.
-Mongooses live, mostly in families, and the mongoose father is responsible for raising children.
+When approaching prey, the mongoose bends its whole body.
+Its fur practically merges with the dense thickets.
+Thanks to agility, quick reaction and courage, the mongoose defends itself from enemies.
+The animals live in long burrows or in thickets.
+This is where babies are born.
+Mongooses live mainly in families, and the mongoose father is responsible for raising children.
 In case of danger, the whole family protects the cubs.

 Deer

 Not all animals living in the forest stand out for their beauty or strength.
-But this statement absolutely does not apply to deer.
+But this statement does not apply to deer at all.
 They are beautiful and strong and noble.
-Like moose, their head is decorated with branched horns.
-Deer have a well-developed hearing and sense of smell.
-Deer live on mountain slopes, in bushes, or in clearings with dense grass.
-They prefer to stay in herds.
-The biggest enemy of deer is the wolf.
-The means of protection for the deer are strong hooves and horns.
-Cubs are born spotted, but this disappears with age.
-Mom protects her cubs and talks to them.
+Like moose, their heads are decorated with branched antlers.
+Deer have well-developed hearing and sense of smell.
+Deer live on mountain slopes, in thickets of bushes, or in clearings with thick grass.
+They prefer to live in herds.
+Most big enemy deer is a wolf.
+The means of protection for a deer are strong hooves and antlers.
+Cubs are born spotted, but this goes away with age.
+The mother protects her cubs and talks to them.

 Wolf

-It is the wolf that is the main character of many fairy tales.
+The wolf is the main character of many fairy tales.
 Wolves are slightly larger than the average dog.
 The body is covered with thick, warm, gray fur.
 These are very smart, cunning, and brave animals.
 Wolves hunt in packs.
-They drive their prey into ambushes and attack.
+They ambush and attack their prey.
 Despite their cruelty, wolves are very caring and good parents.

 Fox

 Lisa is very beautiful.
-She has a warm, beautiful, red coat and a long, fluffy tail.
-She is very smart, cunning and agile.
-When threatened, it can run very fast.
-The main delicacy of the fox is mice, hares, birds, fruits, berries.
-She has a very well developed hearing and sense of smell.
+She has a warm, beautiful, red fur coat and a long, fluffy tail.
+She is very smart, cunning and dexterous.
+When she is in danger, she can run very fast.
+The fox's main delicacy is mice, hares, birds, fruits, and berries.
+She has very well developed hearing and sense of smell.
 In order to breed offspring, the fox digs holes.
-Fox cubs are very curious, but unquestioningly listen to their mother.
+Fox cubs are very curious, but they listen to their mother unquestioningly.

 Sable

-Sable is a very beautiful, agile and fast animal.
-It lives among snags and fallen trees.
-It has a strong, flexible body and a fluffy little tail.
-Sable fur, very beautiful, thick and warm.
-It hunts both night and day.
-Produces offspring in the spring.
+The sable is a very beautiful, agile and fast animal.
+Lives among snags and fallen trees.
+It has a strong, flexible body and a fluffy small tail.
+Sable fur is very beautiful, thick and warm.
+It goes hunting both night and day.
+In the spring it gives birth to offspring.
 Nowadays, sable hunting is prohibited.

 Badger

-The badger's body is covered with hair.
-Prefers to feast on bumblebee honey, beetles and worms.
+The body of a badger is covered with fur.
+He prefers to feast on bumblebee honey, beetles and worms.
 Before the onset of cold weather, the badger must accumulate fat reserves.
 Since he is going to sleep in a hole all winter.
-Badgers are very clean and tidy animals that carefully and carefully care for their offspring.
+Badgers are very clean and tidy animals that carefully and carefully look after their offspring.

 Brown bear

-Considering what animals usually live in a mixed forest, one cannot fail to note the brown bear.
-He is, practically, the king of the thicket.
-Bears have great power.
-The body is covered with a warm, thick, brown coat.
+Considering what animals usually live in a mixed forest, one cannot fail to note brown bear.
+He is practically the king of the forest thicket.
+Bears have enormous strength.
+The body is covered with a warm, thick, brown fur coat.
 At first glance, bears may seem clumsy, but they are not.
-They are very agile, fast and silently running.
+They are very agile, fast and silent running.
 Bears love berries, fish, insects and fruits.
 They winter in dens.
-That's where the cubs are born.
+This is where the cubs are born.

 What else to read